wplacer/wplacer/README.md

 1. Finally, go to "Manage Templates" and click "Start" on any template to begin drawing.
    - The script will occasionally refresh one of the active bot windows on [wplace.live](https://wplace.live/).
 This is required to refresh the Turnstile token needed for painting.

+# FAQ and Common Errors 🤔
+### How to get your JWT token:
+Go to [wplace.live](<https://wplace.live>), login, click anywhere on the map, then press `Ctrl` + `Shift` + `i`, go to `Application`, find the `j` column, then copy the value inside

+### How to install the extension:
+Go to the manage extensions tab, enable Developer mode, then click load unpacked, select the `LOAD_UNPACKED` folder.
+After that, make sure to click on the extension in wplace.live, and configure your port if you changed it in `.env`

+### How to run the bot:
+1. Simply open `start.bat`.
+2. Open a command prompt in the wplacer folder.
+You can type `cmd` in the address bar in the file explorer to do this. run `npm i` in the command prompt, then after run `npm start`.
+  - If you get any errors while running `npm i`, run this: `Set-ExecutionPolicy -Scope CurrentUser Bypass` then you can run `npm i`

+### How to add proxies:
+You need to find your own proxy provider, and once you do you must follow this format: `protocol://ip:port` or `protocol://user:pass:ip:port`
+Example: `socks5://127.0.0.1:9050`
+Example: `socks5://user:admin:127.0.0.1:9050`

+### Why is it stuck on waiting for a token?
+You must have at least one tab open to [wplace](<https://wplace.live>).
+You need a macro or something else that will automatically click the turnstile checkboxes.

+### I keep getting error 500:
+Two things will cause this, [wplace.live](<https://wplace.live>) being down, or your token is expired.
+- To check if wplace is down, go here: <https://status.wplace.lol/>
+- If its up, re-add your token by doing the first step.
+- If NEITHER are an issue, then its probably something in the code is wrong.
+Open an issue or tell them in the support server and it should be fixed in future updates.

+### Browser:
+- **The best supported browser is Brave, which you can get here: <https://brave.com/download/>**
+- Chrome works, but is not reccomended (zero fingerprint protection - high ban chance)
+- Firefox is not supported

+**We will NOT provide support for other forks of this project.
+Ask the respective developers.**

 ## Notes 📝

 > [!CAUTION]